rollerworks/search/doc/cookbook/input_processor.rst

-    For this example we are using the :class:`Rollerworks\\Component\\Search\\InputProcessorInterface` but it's also possible to leverage the :class:`Rollerworks\\Component\\Search\\Input\\AbstractInput` which provides some helper methods for field alias resolving and type support validating.
+    For this example we are using the :class:`Rollerworks\\Component\\Search\\InputProcessorInterface` but it's also possible to leverage the :class:`Rollerworks\\Component\\Search\\Input\\AbstractInput` which provides some helper methods for type support validation.

 Now that we have an input processor, it may be a good idea to create an exporter that can deal with search conditions within the input format.